Workers' Compensation

 Receiving Prescription Medications:

-You will receive a pharmacy card in the mail from myMatrixx.
+If your injury requires medical treatment and your claim is accepted, you will receive a pharmacy card in the mail from myMatrixx.
 You can use this card at participating pharmacies to avoid paying up front costs for work injury-related prescriptions.
 If you need to get a prescription filled before you receive the card, please contact the Workers’ Comp Representative.

 Authorizations for Medical Tests and Equipment:

-If your doctor orders a diagnostic test, such as an MRI, or if you need medical equipment, please call your SFM claims representative at (800) 937-1181.
+If your doctor orders a diagnostic test, such as an MRI, or if you need medical equipment, please call your SFM claims representative at 952.838.4381.
 Your claims representative must pre-authorize these items before you can receive medical tests or equipment.

 Edison Administration Building